princemaple/SublimeText-Theme-XDefault/README.md

 ## SublimeText 2 User!!
 Note!!

 ### To make it work in ST2
 *You have to run the python script `theme3to2.py` in the theme folder before you actually use the theme.
-There is slight difference between the themes for the 2 versions of ST.*
+There is slight difference between the themes for the 2 versions of ST. You will have to deleted theme3to2.py afterwards, otherwise ST will consider it as a plugin.*